 Monitor Your Other Lines of Credit

-Additionally, you should be responsible with your remaining lines of credit and focus on using them without affecting your credit utilization rate.
+Additionally, you should be responsible for your remaining lines of credit and focus on using them without affecting your credit utilization rate.
 By keeping those accounts open and using your credit cards at least once a month, you can build your credit or at least negate any potential score decreases that might come from canceling a card.

 You Might Also Like